paubrunet97/ECGtoVAR/README.md

 http://cvxr.com

 ### Execution
-The C scripts (computeENERGY.c, computeSWA.c and computeSWB.c) need to be compiled in MATLAB.
-To do so just write in the Matlab command line:
+The C scripts (projL1inf.c, computeENERGY.c, computeSWA.c and computeSWB.c) need to be compiled in MATLAB.
+To do so just write in the MATLAB command line:

 ```javascript
 mex computeENERGY